What affects homeowners insurance premiums?

 • Building materials.
 The materials used both inside and out, such as your siding and the material of your kitchen counters, affect the cost of rebuilding.

 • The age of your home.
-Newly-constructed homes get an average 36% discount compared to other homes.
+Newly constructed homes get an average 36% discount compared to older homes.

 "It's possible that an older home may cost more to insure, as the materials [and] features in older homes can be more costly to repair and replace, things like plaster walls, ornate moldings, stained-glass windows [and] hardwood floors," Allstate spokesperson Justin Herndon says.